RogueElectron/Cypher/Documentation/Business-Model.md

 ## Go-to-Market Strategy: Regulatory-First Market Disruption

-### Essential Reality: Force Liability, Create Demand
+### Essential Reality: Leverage Liability, Create Demand

 No company will willingly implement something that costs money and slows them down — not until regulation forces their hand.
 Shareholders optimize for profits, and as long as fines are cheaper than real security, nothing changes.

 That’s exactly why our approach works.
 We get ahead of the curve: capturing startups when they’re just ideas and small dev teams, giving them the tools to grow securely from day one, and pushing enterprise companies to adopt our technology to avoid liability.

-By the time our regulation efforts change the industry, the industry will already be owned by us.
+By the time our regulation efforts change the industry, We will already be the standard.

 ### Phase 1: Regulatory Influence and Liability Creation
 #### Target Regulatory Bodies and Liability Creation
 - **NIST Cybersecurity Framework**: Encourage clear zero-knowledge authentication requirements in subsequent revisions of CSF and NIST Privacy Framework 1.1 (public comment period through June 13, 2025)
 - **SEC Corporate Disclosure Rules**: Push for compulsory disclosure of authentication vulnerabilities as material cybersecurity threats
 - **FFIEC Banking Regulations**: Work with Federal Financial Institutions Examination Council to classify password authentication as not good enough for financial services
-- **HHS HIPAA Technical Safeguards**: Coerce Department of Health and Human Services to amend HIPAA specifications that demand zero-knowledge for security of patient data
+- **HHS HIPAA Technical Safeguards**: Persuade Department of Health and Human Services to amend HIPAA specifications that demand zero-knowledge for security of patient data
 - **FTC Data Protection Enforcement**: Provide technical input to Federal Trade Commission on consumer damage cases with authentication-related concerns
 - **GDPR Article 25 (Data Protection by Design)**: Work with European Data Protection Board to complete zero-knowledge as required technical means under privacy by design requirements